yasirshahzad/cs-definitions-concepts/MongoDB/ExtentedPlan.md

 | `$project`     | Reshape documents: `{ $project: { name: 1, age: 1 } }`                  |
 | `$lookup`      | Join collections                                                        |
 | `$unwind`      | Split array fields                                                      |

----

-Awesome!
-Let's build a **real-world MongoDB aggregation** for a **Leaderboard**. 🎯
-This is a super useful pattern for games, online courses, sales apps, fitness apps, etc.

----

 ### 🏆 Building a Leaderboard using MongoDB Aggregation